-We have spent our childhood with our parents urging us to turn off the water tap when brushing our teeth, to turn off the lights in the rooms when leaving them, to leave nothing on the plate – it was money, in addition to a food that we should not waste- and manage with a banker’s zeal a brief weekly pay.
+We have spent our childhood with our parents urging us to turn off the water tap when brushing our teeth, to turn off the lights in the rooms when leaving them, to leave nothing on the plate – it was money, in addition to the food that we should not waste- and manage with a banker’s zeal a brief weekly pay.

 Mythical children’s piggy banks